Oakland County DUI Defense

 Michigan’s “super drunk” law was passed in 2010 and imposes strict punishments on individuals arrested with a BAC of 0.17% or higher.
 A conviction can lead to jail time of up to 180 days and a maximum of 360 hours of community service.
-In addition, you’ll face a fine of up to $700 along with courts costs.
+In addition, you will face a fine of up to $700 along with courts costs.

-Contact Michigan DUI Defense Attorney Today
+Contact a Michigan DUI Defense Attorney Today

 After an arrest, a Michigan DUI defense attorney will make it a point to aggressively fight for the lightest sentence possible or to have your case dismissed entirely.
 If this means taking your case to trial, then our criminal defense attorney will not hesitate like many other attorneys do.
 You can rely on his years of experience and criminal defense expertise to help you get the most desirable outcome in your case.
 Contact Attorney Dallo in Oakland County at (248) 283-7000 to set up a consultation.